bpereira2022/unix_assignment/README.md

 ```
 As decribed above, we have made a new file with data that is exclusive to teosinte groups.
 I followed up with the previously te described step-checks.

-2) Before continuing, we need to transpose the genotype data in order to join both files:
+2) Before continuing, we need to prepare out data in order to join both files:
 ```
 awk -f transpose.awk maize_fang.txt > transposed_genotypes.txt
 ```